 Ashwa Sanchalanasana Steps

 Stand with both feet together.
-Maintain at least a foot gap in between them.
+Maintain at least a foot gap between them.
 Bend forward keeping the knees straight.
 Place the palms flat on the floor beside the feet.

 Stretch the right leg back as far as possible.
 Simultaneously bend the left knee.
 Keep the position of the left foot unchanged.